Josiah Warren: Later life and death

 Warren later returned to the Boston area.
 From 1864 to 1869, he resided in Cliftondale, Massachusetts, where he twice attempted to establish a mutual town.
 He then moved back to Boston, where he remained until his death.

 Warren died on April 14, 1874, in Charlestown at the home of a friend after developing edema.
 He is buried at Mount Auburn Cemetery in Cambridge.

 Philosophy

 Warren has been considered the "American Proudhon".

 Warren said that Stephen Pearl Andrews' The Science of Society, published in 1852, was the most lucid and complete exposition of Warren's own theories.
 Warren's theory of value places him within the tradition of free-market socialism.

+In The Science of Society, Andrews identifies his and Warren's idea of Individual Sovereignty with democracy and socialism.The forms of society proposed by Socialism are the mere shell of the doctrine,—means to the end,—a platform upon which to place the Individual, in order that he may be enabled freely to exercise his own Individuality, which is the end and aim of all.[...]

+It is already the axiom of Democracy that that is the best government which governs least,—that, in other words, which leaves the largest domain to the Individual sovereign.[...]

+Genuine Democracy is identical with the no-government doctrine.
+The motto to which I have alluded looks directly to that end.
+Finding obstacles in the present social organization to the realization of its theory, Democracy has called a halt for the present, and consented to a truce.[...]

+It results from all that has been said that the essential principle of Protestantism, of Democracy, and of Socialism, is one and the same; that it is identical with what is called the spirit of the present age; and that all of them are summed up in the idea of the absolute supremacy of the Individual above all human institutions.